Roger Clarke's Web-Site

 Providers are not only heavily involved in writing the harmonized standards to which they must adhere but also tasked with assessing whether they comply with those standards.
 This approach creates a major legal loophole

 The AIA envisages that the EC will "encourage and facilitate the drawing up of codes of conduct, including related governance mechanisms, intended to foster the voluntary application to AI systems, other than high-risk AI systems, of some or all of the requirements", and para.2 envisages that these relate to "deployers" as well as "providers" (Art.95).
-For deployers as for providers, the efficacy of such measures as a regulatory mechanism is in considerable doubt.
+The very large corporations that operate 'tech platforms' have been strenuously resisting governments' endeavours to impose formal regulation to protect the public (e.g. Kroet 2025).
+For deployers as for providers, the efficacy of these voluntary measures as a regulatory mechanism is in great doubt.

 The AIA's Enforcement, Remedies and Penalties (Arts.74-101) are complex, with provisions extending across about 9,000 words.
 Even positive reviews anticipate diversity and uncertainty among interpretations and implementations (e.g. Gstrein et al. 2024, pp.13-16).
 Generally, such enforcement powers as exist are to be the responsibility of each member-nation's 'market surveillance authority'.
 These powers are exercised primarily under an existing EU Regulation (EU 2019).
 The responsibilities in relation to some matters are exercised by "National public authorities or bodies which supervise or enforce the respect of obligations under Union law protecting fundamental rights" (Art.77).
-Some limited capability is also in the hands of beneficiaries of regulation (Wachter 2024, p.693):
+Arts.
+85-86 also place some limited capability is in the hands of beneficiaries of regulation (Wachter 2024, p.693).

-Further, GPAI model providers are subject to some measures that are the responsibility of an EU-level AI Office (Art.65).
+In the specific case of GPAI models, providers are subject to some measures that are the responsibility of an EU-level AI Office (Art.65).
 The following statement about their "governance" appears in the high-level summary:

 How will the AI Act be implemented?

 The outlines provided above have identified large numbers of weaknesses in the AIA's provisions, in the institutional arrangements, and in the enforceability of the various measures.
-The origins of some of these weaknesses arise from the EU's complex governance structures and processes, and the framing of AI regulation within the existing market supervision arrangements (Veale & Borgesius 2021, p.112):
+The origins of some of these weaknesses arise from the EU's complex governance structures and processes, and the framing of AI regulation within the existing market supervision arrangements (Veale & Borgesius 2021, p.112, emphasis added):

 The perspective that the author brings to this matter is that of an information systems professional and researcher much of whose consultancy career has had as its focus strategic and policy aspects of transformative and disruptive information technologies.
-This has involved assessment of regulatory regimes applicable to many technologies and their applications, as diverse as data matching, drones, wearable cameras, 'big data' analytics, and electronic markets such as those delivered by tech platforms such as Uber ride-sharing.
-From this work, conducted over a 30-year period, a framework has been progressively developed, which is consolidated in a companion paper, Clarke (2025b).
+This has involved assessment of regulatory regimes applicable to many technologies and their applications, as diverse as data matching, drones, wearable cameras, 'big data' analytics, and electronic markets of many kinds, including those delivered by tech platforms as diverse as Airbnb 'homestay' letting and Uber ride-sharing.
+From this work, conducted over a 30-year period, a framework has been progressively developed, which is consolidated in a companion paper, Clarke (2026).
+Table 2 provides an overview of the elements of the Regulatory Design and Evaluation Framework, supported by brief descriptions below.

 A regulatory regime can be applied to various categories of objects.
 In the case of the AIA, the primary focus is artefacts that embody what the AIA refers to as AI technology ("a AI system"), but the regulatory measures apply differentially depending on the particular purposes they are applied to and the risk-level to which the Act assigns them, and the obligations arising from the regulatory regime are assigned to particular enterprise-categories (primarily "providers", but to some extent also "deployers").